nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

 - **Adding of internships with same company name:**
-  - **Alternative 1:** Do not allow internships with same company name.
+  - **Alternative 1:** Do not allow internships with same company name
-    - Pros: Only need to check for duplicate company names.
+    - Pros: Only need to check for duplicate company names
-    - Cons: Do not allow multiple internships with the same company, even if the applications are for different roles.
+    - Cons: Do not allow multiple internships with the same company, even if the applications are for different roles
-  - **Alternative 2 (current choice):** Allow internships with same company name if they have different tags.
+  - **Alternative 2 (current choice):** Allow internships with same company name if they have different tags
-    - Pros: Allow multiple internships with the same company.
+    - Pros: Allow multiple internships with the same company
-    - Cons: Need to check for both duplicate company names and duplicate tags.
+    - Cons: Need to check for both duplicate company names and duplicate tags

 ### Find `Internships` from keywords